shuaibiyy/awesome-tf/README.md

 - [terrahub](https://github.com/TerraHubCorp/terrahub) - TerraHub is terraform automation and orchestration tool.
 Seamlessly integrated into console.terrahub.io, enterprise friendly GUI to show realtime terraform executions, as well as auditing and reporting capabilities for historical terraform runs. :heavy_dollar_sign:
 - [terramagic](https://github.com/miltlima/terramagic) - Wizard tool for create folders and terraform files automated, written in Python !
 - [terramate](https://github.com/mineiros-io/terramate) - Tool for managing multiple Terraform stacks that comes with support for change detection and code generation
+- [terrars](https://github.com/andrewbaxter/terrars) - Terrars is a tool for building Terraform stacks in Rust.
+This is an alternative to the CDK.
 - [terrascan](https://github.com/accurics/terrascan) - Collection of security and best practice test for static code analysis of terraform templates
 - [terraspace](https://terraspace.cloud) - The Terraform Framework
 - [terrastate](https://github.com/rohinivsenthil/terrastate) - Visual Studio Code extension to monitor/deploy/destroy Terraform resources in your workspace